 How to work with yeast dough

 When working with yeast dough, I always err on the side of under-flouring my dough instead of adding too much.
 If the dough is too soft, you can always knead in extra flour after it has finished rising.
-However it is quite difficult to add in extra liquid once the dough is done.
+However it is quite difficult to add in extra liquid once the dough has risen.

 I use this instant yeast that I purchase in bulk for all of my bread baking.
 If you are making a lot of bread, it is much cheaper this way.
 Stored in the freezer, yeast will keep at least a year.
 If you only plan on making yeast dough once or twice a year, it is better to buy it in the individual packets.
 Since yeast is a living organism, eventually it loses its ability to raise bread dough.
 Be sure your yeast is fresh (or has been stored properly) so that your dough will rise properly.

 If you are intimidated by the thought of making your own yeast dough, Mel from Mel’s Kitchen Cafe has an excellent tutorial on working with yeast.
 (Just a side note-Many of Mel’s recipes are mainstays in our house.
 She shares amazing recipes on her blog and she has rock star status in my house because of that.
 We would be best friends if we lived close, but unfortunately, she has no idea I even exist!😝 A few of our favorite recipes from Mel can be found here.)